Lorazepam – Weight Gain & Other Side Effects

 - Loss of appetite

 - Muscle soreness or tension

 Less common effects like weight gain or depression should be shared with a doctor.

 If you become dependent on lorazepam, you may need to reduce dosage levels before you stop taking the drug.
 Withdrawal symptoms are common after dependence.
 They are often the same as symptoms that the drug was given to treat in the first place.
 These “rebound symptoms” can be more severe than the original ones.

 - Chest pains

-Depending on the level of dependence, withdrawal symptoms can last for months or even years.
-It is important to let your doctor know if you feel that you have become dependent or if you are not getting the same relief from your symptoms that you used to.
+Withdrawal can last for months or years.
+Let your doctor know if you have become dependent or if you do not get the same symptom relief from the same dose.

 Have more questions about Ativan abuse?Read the most frequently asked questions

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak to an Intake Coordinator now.352.771.2700